 I would see Joy regularly for months and each time I found more relief.
 Now that I knew what muscle was the problem, I could also be more proactive at providing my own kind of healing.
 I learned all about QL syndrome.
 Its symptoms, how to get relief, and how to get stronger.

 We can all agree that any debilitating pain such as chronic back pain can significantly impact the quality of your life.
 It can drain you physically, emotionally, and spiritually.
 With the pain and stress, it certainly makes you feel old and worn down.
 If you suffer from this back pain, it is my solemn joy to share this information with you.
-I hope you find the relief you need so that you can move with ease…
+I hope you find the relief you need so you too can move with ease…

 The quadratus lumborum is a muscle located in the lower back.
 It is connected to the ribs, spine and pelvis, and when it contracts too much or too frequently, it causes hip elevation, and pain in the back, hips, and buttocks.
 Because the quadratus lumborum is part of the muscles which are responsible for movement of the spinal column, an injury to this muscle can result in restricted mobility and pain with a variety of movements.